-Passwords are very important to user accounts, but there may come a time when you need to change your password or maybe you forgot your password.
-We’re here to help.
+Passwords are very important to user accounts, and there may come a time when you need to change your password.
+Or, maybe you’ve forgotten it.
+Whatever the case, we’re here to help.

 Change Your Password

-It is very important to keep your passwords secure and to remember them, but there might come a time when you forget a password.
+It’s very important to keep your password secure and to remember it, but there might come a time when you forget it.
 Follow these steps if you need to reset a forgotten password.
 We’ll have you back into your account in no time!